suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Precursor Image Digest Condition {#element-precursor-digest}

-When a precursor image is required by the payload format, a precursor image digest condition MUST be present in the conditions list.
-The precursor image may be installed or stored as a candidate.
+When a precursor image is required by the payload format (for example, differential updates), a precursor image digest condition MUST be present.
+The precursor image MAY be installed or stored as a candidate.

 This element is OPTIONAL to implement.

-Enables feature: differential updates.

 Implements: [REQ.SEC.AUTH.PRECURSOR](#req-sec-authentic-precursor)